ajkou/FAER_Study/README.md

 Tukey's range test on number of blocks performed:
-An p statistic > 0.05 would indicate a pairwise comparison of quarters not to be significantly different
+A p statistic > 0.05 would indicate a pairwise comparison of quarters not to be significantly different

 > TukeyHSD(aov(Total.singleInjection~ QTR), 'QTR', conf.level=0.95)
 	  Tukey multiple comparisons of means